thewhitetulip/build-app-with-python-antitextbook/manuscript/03-02-operators.md

 >>> not [1,2,3]
 False
 ```

-Negation works with various data type. `True` and `False` are fixed as far as variable names are concerned, you can't create a variable named True or False.
-It was possible in python2 to do so.

 Anything that can be evaluated to having some value is converted to False by using not.
 For instance, an empty list would be a _Falsy_ (I am not a big fan of this word) value, hence a `not list()` would evaluate to True.